MeReda/Exen-mission-manager/README.md

         - from expenses that should be approved

         - per day from group daily price

-    - when the mission is created the admin can print the first document called 'mission order'

 1. `User`:
     - the user can make a mission request